dubiacc/docs/en/hesse/conciliar-religion-2.md

 Transcript of a Talk by Fr.
 Hesse: The New Conciliar Religion - Part 2

-# Fr.
-Hesse: The New Conciliar Religion - Part 2
+# The New Conciliar Religion - Part 2

 Fr.
 Hesse concludes his Vatican II analysis by examining John Paul II's blasphemous definition of Christianity as "amazement about human dignity"